 Fighting Against the Crowd: Overcoming the Principle of Least Effort

-The challenge is that the audience knows what crowds do.
-We’ve seen crowds, and we’ve been in them.
-So, any deviations from what we expect implicitly will stand out, ruining the immersion.
-To make CGI crowds act according to human patterns, programmers have had to dabble in anthropology and ingrained behaviors, finding the subconscious patterns that cause people in crowds to act in specific ways, because large crowds tend to remove people to their more base instincts.
+So, programmers have had to dabble in anthropology and ingrained behaviors, finding the subconscious patterns that cause people in crowds to act in specific ways.
+And large crowds tend to move in ways that reflect people’s more basic instincts.

 One of the emerging principles used for crowd simulation is the Principle of Least Effort (PLE).
 PLE started as a theory of language but has become recognized as an encompassing principle of human behaviors.
 Not just language, but human migration, decision-making, and eating habits all seem to adhere to this principle, which says that people will make decisions that minimize their perceived average rate of work.
 People consistently act in a way that requires the least amount of effort.
 When programming crowd simulation, PLE methods might set parameters for each actor to avoid collisions by taking actions that would require the least amount of caloric expenditure.
 The results are crowd behaviors that we would recognize as normal in any social environment.
 (See Stephen J. Guy et al., “PLEdestrians,” Eurographics, ACM SIGGRAPH Symposium on Computer Animation (2010).)